instana/go-sensor/README.md

 | `INSTANA_TAGS`               | none                                       | A comma-separated list of tags with optional values to associate with the ECS task       |
 | `INSTANA_ZONE`               | `<Current AWS availability zone>`          | A custom Instana zone name for this service                                              |

-Please refer to [Insana documentation](https://www.instana.com/docs/reference/environment_variables/#serverless-monitoring) for more detailed description of these variables and their value format.
+Please refer to [Instana documentation](https://www.instana.com/docs/reference/environment_variables/#serverless-monitoring) for more detailed description of these variables and their value format.

 ### Using Instana to gather process metrics only